githubtraining/saml-implementation-prep/faq.md

 ## Does Azure AD team sync allow for syncing of groups and subgroups?

 Syncing, yes.
 Team sync will flatten membership of subgroups.

+## Session time out

+### What are the minimums and maximums for session length?
+Do we honor them on GHEC and GHES?

+There is no enforced session minimum or maximum.
+We support SessionNotOnOrAfter attribute to set session lengths via the IdP.

+### What if the IdP doesn't support a setting to enforce session length?

+Use the 24 hour default, reach out to the IdP to make that request.